-Do you wonder why there are so few basements in the Triangle?
+Do you wonder why there are so few basements in North Carolina and the Triangle?
 There are basements, just not many.
-Watch the video below to find why our or if you would rather read about it see the video transcription below.
+Watch the video below to find out why or, if you would rather read about it, see the video transcription below.

 Here is the transcript of the video:

 Hi.
 I’m Marianne Howell Wright from Chapel Hill, North Carolina.
 When

 people come to North Carolina, often they’re really surprised that we can’t